Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/5-debugging-with-vitis-debugger.rst

    .. image:: ./media/image51.png

-   You can use the ``help running`` command to get a list of possible options for running or debugging an application using XSCT.
+   You can use the ``help running`` command to get a list of possible options for running or debugging an application using XSDB.

    .. image:: ./media/image52.png